Mobilize Power Fund

 3. Current Fiscal Sponsor Agreement signed by both parties

-Answers to our Project Narrative Questions: We accept project narratives as written proposals, selfie video submissions, OR through an interview call.
-Please download and use this Project Narrative template.
-Project narrative questions are below.
+Answers to our Application Narrative Questions: We accept application narratives as written proposals, selfie video submissions, OR through a Zoom or phone call.
+Application narrative instructions are below.

-• Written narratives should be no more than 4 pages in length uploaded to our grant portal.
+• Written application narratives should be no more than 2 pages in length uploaded to our grant portal.

 • Video narratives should be no more than 10 minutes in length with a link to the video uploaded to our grant portal.